Skip to content

 Building location: KNE 130

 Biology, behavior, ecology, evolution, and extinction of dinosaurs, and a history of their exploration.
-With dinosaurs as focal point, course also introduces the student to how hypotheses in geological and palaeobiological science are formulated and tested.
+With dinosaurs as focal point, course also introduces the student to how hypotheses in geological and paleobiological science are formulated and tested.

-Days in session: MW
+Days in session: M/W/F

-Building location: SMI 120
+Building location: FSH 102

 First-Year Japanese